EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/hpc/run_on_hpc.rst

    dims_op_oc_oc-en_701696137_1/readme.html

 Extract, Import, Queue
 ......................

-In order to process and visualize the EnMAP data more easily, we would like for each *\*.tar.gz* file to:
+In order to visualize and analyze the EnMAP data, we would like for each *\*.tar.gz* file to:

-1. extract all ENMAP01_*.ZIP files from the tar.gz archive,
+1. extract all ENMAP01_*.ZIP files,
 2. unzip each extracted *ENMAP01_\*.ZIP* file,
 3. create a single raster image with reflectance values and band-metadata that can be used in QGIS and the EnMAP-Box,
 4. cleanup unzipped *\*.tar.gz* and *ENMAP01_\*.ZIP* files.

 We can use the ``extract_enmap_tgz.sh`` script to run step 1-4 for a single *\*.tar.gz* file.